jbeee/fitTxtClss.js/README.md

 ###the algorithm:
-- find the longest text block in the class.
-- check if block fits
+		find the largest element in the class (whether by height or string length). check if block fits
-	TRUE: check if it could fit a little more
+			TRUE: check if it could fit a little more (flag to prevent infinite loop)
-	FALSE: if block doesn't fit, reduce size and try again
+			FALSE: reduce size and try again  (flag to prevent infinite loop)

 TODO
 =====